Simultaneous Reward Distillation and Preference Learning: Get You a Language Model Who Can Do Both: Background and Related Work

 \paragraph{Offline and Online Preference Optimization}

 Given the intricacy and complexity of online preference optimization \citep{zheng2023secrets}, research has proliferated into more efficient and simpler offline algorithms.
-Direct Preference Optimization (DPO) \citep{rafailov2024direct} is a notable example, which demonstrates that the same KL-constrained objective as RLHF can be optimized without explicitly learning a reward function.
-The problem is reformulated as a maximum likelihood estimation (MLE) over the distribution \( \pi_{\theta} \), leading to the following objective:
+Direct Preference Optimization (DPO; \citet{rafailov2024direct}) is a notable example, which demonstrates that the same KL-constrained objective as RLHF can be optimized without explicitly learning a reward function.
+The problem is reformulated as a maximum likelihood estimation (MLE) over the distribution \( \pi_{\theta} \), leading to the following objective: where \( \beta \) is a regularization term controlling the KL-constraint strength and \( r(x, y) = \beta \log \frac{\pi_{\theta}(y|x)}{\pi_{\text{ref}}(y|x)} \) is the implicit reward function.
+With the growing focus on offline alignment, recent work has examined preference underfitting in this setting, proposing various solutions.
+These include learning from a confidence set of rewards~\citep{fisch2024robustpreferenceoptimizationreward}, adopting a general preference model~\citep{munos2023nash, azar2024general}, or applying a straightforward regularization of the original DPO objective~\citep{pal2024smaug}.
+Notably, all these approaches rely on a reference model, not only for expressing the optimal policy as the analytical solution to the minimum relative entropy problem~\citep{ziebart2008maximum, peng2019advantageweightedregressionsimplescalable} but also to stabilize training by constraining the policy distribution to remain close to the reference model.
+While theoretically sound,~\citet{munos2023nash} suggests this constraint can make policies prioritize high rewards over truly learning human preferences.

-where \( \beta \) is a regularization term controlling the KL-constraint strength.
-In this case, the implicit reward function is \( r(x, y) = \beta \log \frac{\pi_{\theta}(y|x)}{\pi_{\text{ref}}(y|x)} \). \cite{rafailov2024direct} further showed that all reward models based on the Plackett-Luce distribution \citep{plackett1975analysis,luce2005individual}, including Bradley-Terry, can be expressed in this form.
-However the absence of an explicit reward model in DPO limits its ability to sample preference pairs from the optimal policy. \cite{Zhao2023SLiCHFSL} have investigated augmenting preference data using a trained SFT policy and \cite{liu2024statistical} have done the same with a refined SFT policy with rejection sampling, enabling policy learning from data generated by the optimal policy.
+As such, certain works avoid this constraint and focus on lightweight “reference model-free” solutions using a careful construction of DPO-inspired Bradley-Terry (BT)-based implicit rewards---such as logit-based~\citep{Hong2024ORPOMP}, length-normalized~\citep{meng2024simposimplepreferenceoptimization} as well as un-normalized implicit rewards~\citep{xu2024contrastive}---while still showing high performance in preference alignment benchmarks including cross-task settings like machine translation.
+Similarly, efforts to learn policies from general preference models aim to reduce dependence on the sampling distribution, a key limitation of Bradley-Terry models. \citet{munos2023nash}, \citet{rosset2024direct}, and \citet{calandriello2024human} use game-theoretic “online” approaches for robustness, while \citet{choi2024robust} propose a Chain-of-Thought (CoT) policy with pairwise conditioning to improve alignment.
+However, these methods often suffer from sample inefficiency due to iterative sampling from approximate geometric mixtures of policies~\citep{rosset2024direct}.
+While these approaches mitigate dependence on the sampling distribution, they do not model non-deterministic preferences in policy training.
+In contrast, DRDO adaptively learns such preferences while decoupling its learning from a reference model-based KL-divergence constraint.